Lower Miller Creek Rd Project – Linda Vista Blvd to Jack Dr

-Photo of Lower Miller Creek Road with trees and powerlines
+Perspective Rendering of Lower Miller Creek Road

 What is Planned?

-• Street reconstruction
+• Street reconstruction.

 • Installation of a storm drain system, curb and gutter, bike lanes, and boulevard sidewalk, boulevard trees, and corridor lighting on the south and east sides of the street.